 Cycle routes are a relatively new form of rights of way, but fulfil a similar role to footpaths in terms of community wellbeing (e.g. exercise, exploration, access to the countryside).
-The two most important cycle routes are NCN6 and NCN64 which a part of the Sustrans national network.
+The two most important cycle routes are NCN6 and NCN64 which are part of the Sustrans national network.
+National Route 64 of the National Cycle Network, used by 46% of questionnaire respondents, runs from Market Harborough through Great Bowden to Lincoln via Melton Mowbray and Newark-on-Trent.
+It is a very popular route for both cycling groups and individuals.

-There are 28 pedestrian public rights of way comprising footpaths (FP), bridleways (BR), byways (BY) and 7 cycle routes (CR) in the Parish; as shown in Fig. 13.
+There are 28 pedestrian public rights of way comprising footpaths (FP), bridleways (BR), byways (BY) and 7 cycle routes (CR) in the Parish; as shown on the Policies Map.
 The list and map do not show pavements (where footpaths immediately adjoin roadways).
 A list and map are shown in supporting Information.